docarray/docarray/docs/user_guide/storing/docindex.md

 ```

 As you can see, `HnswDocumentIndex.RuntimeConfig` is a dataclass that contains only one configuration:
-`default_column_config`, which is a mapping from python types to database column configurations.
+`default_column_config`, which is a mapping from Python types to database column configurations.

 You can customize every field in this configuration using the [configure()][docarray.index.abstract.BaseDocIndex.configure] method: